 Usually caused by cancers that have spread throughout the body, bone and soft tissue cancers are complex and require expertise from many types of specialists available through our Complex Joints & Musculoskeletal Tumors

-Noninvasive breast cancer(carcinoma in situ) occurs when cancer cells are only in the ducts.
+Noninvasive breast cancer(carcinoma in situ) happens when cancer cells are only in the ducts.

 Stage 0.
 The cancer is noninvasive.
 Cancer cells are found only in the ducts (ductal carcinoma in situ).

-Stage I. The tumor is 2 cm or less in diameter.
-It has invaded the surrounding breast tissue, but has not spread to the underarm lymph nodes.
+Stage I. The tumor is 2 cm (about 3/4 of an inch) or less in diameter.
+It has invaded the surrounding breast tissue, and tiny amounts of cancer cells may be found in the underarm lymph nodes.